NeuroBio/DiscordBot/README.md

 **Self:** you have the permissions locked down.
 You'll need to open them if you they actually want to do this.

+#### Development
+You shouln't have to know too much about most of the files floating around in here.
+Most of your efforts should be in the commands library (`src/commands/library`).
+Start by looking at one of the existing commands (e.g. `ping` in `utility/ping`).
+Most of your code will be the 'work' performed by the `execute` function.
+By and large, you can consider the rest of the file boiler plate and until you start wanting to do more complex operations.
+Ideally, no command will live loose in the library folder.
+Feel free to make new folders within library.
+If you want to nest folders deeper than that, given me a heads up.
+I probably need to update the code that assembles the command library to recognize nested folders.

+Beyond that, I think the discord.js interface is fairly self-explanatory.
+Their tutorials and ocumentation is here: https://discord.js.org/.

+If you start working through the guide from the beginning, you'll notice strong similarities between what they have and what I have... but you'll also notice I structure my code significantly differently.

+Their `index.js` is analogus to my `start-bot.js`.
+However, I extracted out the code to assemble the commands into `commandLibrary.js`.
+I'm also working in es modules instead of commonJs.
+The big difference there is that their code relies on `require` to load modules while mine uses `import` statements.
+Finally, in lieu of comments, I extracted bits of logic into named functions that explain at a high level what they are doing.

+Our `deploy-commands.js` files are very similar.
+The same differences noted above are true here.
+Otherwise, my code is more strigent: it fails entirely if loading a command errors out instead of writing a warning.
+I also added logic to change what server(s) you are deploying to based on what script you are running.